Friends of the Umpqua Hiking Schedule – July 28 through October 20, 2018

 Hike destinations are subject to change at the hike coordinator’s discretion due to weather conditions, etc.

-July 11 – Potluck and Scheduling Meeting at Ron Owen’s house.
-Bring your own plates, utensils and something yummy.
-Potluck begins at 5:30 and the planning meeting begins approximately 6pm.
+October 10 – Potluck and Planning Meeting (conference room at the YMCA): Bring your own plates, utensils and something yummy.
+Potluck begins at 5:30 with planning meeting to begin shortly after.
 We will be planning hikes for the next four months.
 Please come prepared with ideas of where you would like to hike.
-For more information call Ron 541-680-2256 or Rheo 541-677-0799 or Dollie 541-673-2365.
+For more information call Rheo 541-677-0799 or Dollie 541-673-2365.